- Current students

 - We’ll help you find an organisation where you’ll have the opportunity to complete at least 55 hours of facilitated work experience

 - You’ll have access to a range of sports facilities while you study

-- If you enjoy the certificate, you can complete an extra semester to gain the New Zealand Diploma in Sport, Recreation and Exercise.
+Once you successfully complete your certificate, you can either go straight out into the industry, or complete an additional 4 courses to achieve the New Zealand Diploma in Sport, Recreation and Exercise - Exercise Pathway.